exasol/dynamodb-virtual-schema/README.md

 /
 ```

-In addition to the adapter script we must create an UDF function that will handle the loading of the data:
+In addition to the adapter script we must create a UDF function that will handle the loading of the data:
 ```
 CREATE OR REPLACE JAVA SET SCRIPT ADAPTER.ImportDocumentData( DOCUMENT_FETCHER VARCHAR(2000000),